 I fall in the latter camp.
 Riley, a musician and artist best known as a member of political hip-hop group The Coup, has written and directed a work that's deliciously bonkers, and yet so relevant in the issues it seeks to tackle: politics, race, economic disparity, and gender dynamics.
-With a run time of an hour and 45 minutes, it's a fast-paced wild ride that feels frenetic and energized, but also deeply controlled.
+With a run time of an hour and 45 minutes, it's a fast-paced wild ride that feels frenetic and energised, but also deeply controlled.
 Riley knows where he wants to go, and he'll let us get there in whatever way works best— but we'll get there nonetheless.

-At its most basic level, Sorry To Bother you is a workplace comedy, with clear echoes of Office Space, and its British-import successor, The Office.
+At its most basic level, Sorry To Bother you is a workplace comedy, with clear echoes of Office Space, and its British (then US) successor, The Office.
 It's as if Dunder Mifflin was plucked from Scranton, Pennsylvania, and dropped into dystopian Oakland, with Lakeith Stanfield's Cassius Green as our protagonist.
 The opening scene sets the tone, as Cassius gets caught lying during a job interview at Regalview Telemarketing (he brought a fake homemade Employee of the Month trophy, for effect).
 In true Michael Scott fashion, however, his prospective manager is impressed with Cassius' level of commitment and initiative, and gives him the job anyway.
 “Stick to the script," he says, citing Regalview's motto that we hear repeated over and over again throughout the film.
 "S.T.T.S."

 And you know what?
 Cassius is pretty good at this telemarketing stuff.
 After a rough first couple of calls, he gets some life-changing advice from veteran caller Langston (Danny Glover), who sits in the next cubicle: "Use your white voice."

-It's a conceit that's been gaining traction in pop culture — the idea that people of color become more palatable if they alter their diction and speech patterns to sound white — and Riley uses it playfully.
+It's a conceit that's been gaining traction in pop culture — the idea that people of colour become more palatable if they alter their diction and speech patterns to sound white — and Riley uses it playfully.
 When Cassius is using his "white voice," Stanfield's voice is dubbed over with comedian David Cross'.
 It's almost cartoonish in execution, but it works.

 On its own, this could make for a fun movie.
 The intrusive nature of telemarketing is telegraphed by having Cassius literally crash into people's houses, desk and all, interrupting everything from dinner to sex.
 I would happily have watched a movie about his striving to become a "power caller," the ultimate RegalView telemarketer status that earns its standard-bearer a private gold elevator ride to an exclusive floor in the building.